pagepusher/photix/README.md

 ### About the project

-I needed it, so I built it; photix is a portable operating system (OS) aimed at photographers, creatives or anyone looking for a go anywhere, boot anything desktop that can be used to download photos from a digital camera, perform sophisticated raw photo processing and editing, browse the web and more.
+I needed it, so I built it; photix is a portable operating system (OS) aimed at photographers, creatives or anyone looking for a go anywhere, boot anything (almost anything; sorry Apple silicon) desktop that can be used to download photos from a digital camera, perform sophisticated raw photo processing and editing, browse the web and more.
 The iso image can be written to a usb stick or burned to a cd and since photix is a 'live' linux os, it runs entirely in memory and doesn't require installation.
 If you like it, you can also use it as a base for your own project or even install it on your computer for a clean, fast and modern desktop experience.

 ### Features